qu1x/vee/README.md

 ## Features

-  * Uniquely reduce symbolic multivector expression.
+  * Uniquely reduce symbolic multivector expressions.
   * Generate expressions in text form.
   * Define the metric-agnostic basis (i.e., elliptic, parabolic, hyperbolic) and the multivector entities of the projective geometric algebra (PGA) for dimensions N < 6.